ABOUT GAME GLOBAL

 Nadine Martin has been working in the games industry and quality assurance (QA) for over 15 years.
 She joined Sony PlayStation’s internal QA team after completing a degree in business administration, starting initially as a localization tester for German and progressing to the management of the localization test team.
 In 2013 she became senior manager for test services which includes localization and functional testing.
 The team is responsible for testing game franchises such as Gran Turismo, The Last of Us, Uncharted, Horizon and God of War on all PlayStation platforms, including virtual reality and mobile.
 Nadine has presented extensively on QA and localization topics.

-Global Localization Manager
+Senior Localization Manager

 Speakers